Rajanpur District: Rod-Kohi (Hill Torrents)

 Major Rod-Kohi areas traversed by hill torrents constitute nearly 65 percent of the total area of Pakistan and encompass entire Balochistan, i.e. (Makran coastal Basin and Kharan closed Desert Basin).
 The other major hill torrent areas include D.G.Khan and D.I.Khan, FATA, and Azad Jammu and Kashmir.
 In Sindh province, the systems are spread in the Dadu district (Kirthar range).
 There are around 17130000 acre as the potential area underhill torrent / Rod-Kohi / Sailaba fanning excluding riverine areas.

 Indigenous Spate Irrigation/ hill torrent-irrigation systems traditionally called Rod-Kohi.
 Rod means water channel, and Kohi pertains to mountains.
 In these areas, the major constraint is the use of flood flow, which is highly variable in quantity and distribution, both in time and space.
 Annual rainfall is low, uncertain, and patchy.
 Flow is laden with high silt in each flood.
-It is unfortunate that in spite of the scarcity of water, the major part of flood flows is lost due to mismanagement.
+In spite of the scarcity of water, the major part of flood flows is lost due to mismanagement.
 Spate irrigation often takes place in environments that are arid and remote.
 Poverty in these areas is a significant issue.
 There are very few options for generating income and improvement of livelihood.
 Abject poverty in the areas affected by the Rod-Kohi water calls for rational and scientific management of flood flows.